Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Proofs of posterior contraction for cgSSL

 Unlike \citet{Ning2020}, our prior assigns no mass on exactly sparse solutions.
 Nevertheless, similar to \citet{RockovaGeorge2018_ssl}, we can define a notion of ``effective sparsity'' and generalized dimension.
 Intuitively the generalized dimension can be defined as how many coefficients are drawn from the slab rather than the spike part of the prior.
-Formally the generalized inclusion functions $\nu_{\psi}$ and $\nu_{\omega}$ for $\Psi$ and $\Omega$ can be defined as: